 Have you viewed a sample report from the “competitively priced” inspection company?
 Does it include photo documentation? (unlikely) Is it a handwritten checklist report? (likely) View 3 pages of a “competitively priced” inspection report.

 If a thorough inspection, full narrative report and photo editing of an average size home takes 5 to 7 hours, (not counting travel time) how “thorough” is the inspector who does two inspections and reports in a day?

 Here’s a few pages from a really cheap inspection (it doesn’t even meet the home inspection standards of practice for MA or NH) $250 worthless inspection report sample.

 What’s the alternative to a cheap and practically useless handwritten checklist report?

 Click to view sample professional narrative report:

 The real value of an inspection and report is measured by its usefulness.
-So do not choose your home inspector based solely of the inspection fees.
+So is choosing your home inspector based solely on the inspection fee, a wise decision?